Coagulation kinetics beyond mean field theory using an optimised Poisson representation: Numerical approach

-Of course stochastic dynamics is also driven by noise, and an example trajectory is illustrated in Figure \ref{fig:Drift-directions-over} that for much of the time evolves in a rather well-behaved fashion over the complex plane, forming a crescent shaped trace situated to the right hand side of the origin.
+Of course the evolution of $\phi$ is also driven by noise, and an example trajectory is shown in Figure \ref{fig:Drift-directions-over}.
+For much of the time $\phi$ evolves in a rather well-behaved fashion over the complex plane, forming a crescent shaped trace.
 The noise maintains the trajectory away from the deterministic attractor at the origin.
-However, noise is also the undoing of this stability: if the trajectory wanders into the left hand side of the plane due to the stochastic term in Eq. (\ref{eq:112}), then a tendency to drift towards $\phi=-\infty$ can set in.
+However, noise is also the undoing of this stability: if the trajectory wanders onto the left hand side of the plane driven by the stochastic term in Eq. (\ref{eq:112}), then a tendency to drift towards $\phi=-\infty$ can set in.
 This is also shown in Figure \ref{fig:Drift-directions-over}: at some point a fluctuation causes $\phi(t)$ to move towards the left, away from the crescent pattern.
 In this example, quite a significant excursion towards negative real values occurs before noise deflects the trajectory sufficiently away from the real axis, allowing the underlying drift to take $\phi(t)$ in an anticlockwise fashion back towards the right hand side of the plane.
-Once there, the $\phi(t)$ settles again into the previous pattern.
+Once there, the $\phi(t)$ settles again into the crescent pattern.
 The intervals spent within the crescent correspond to those periods in Figure \ref{fig:Solution-to-SDE} where fluctuations are small, whilst excursions into the left hand plane seem to be responsible for the spikes \cite{Deloubriere02}.

 These instabilities are not desirable and action should be taken to eliminate them.
-They are less common if the timestep in the numerical simulation is reduced, since this lowers the likelihood of a noise-driven jump into the right hand side of the complex plane, but this increases the computational expense of the approach.
+They are less common if the timestep in the numerical simulation is reduced, since this lowers the likelihood of a noise-driven jump into the left hand side of the complex plane, but this increases the computational expense of the approach.
 We therefore need a mathematical scheme that can suppress the dangerous drift pattern in the stochastic dynamics while retaining the statistical properties of solutions to the SDE.